 The $110 million facility will be constructed and funded by Kimberley Marine Support Base (KMSB) Pty Ltd, and comprise a floating wharf, along with associated on-shore terminal facilities.

-The new innovative floating wharf will be able to deal with the variable tides in the area, while the opportunity for increased crane lifting capacity will add to the current capacity at the Port of Broome.
+The new floating wharf will be able to deal with the variable tides in the area, while the opportunity for increased crane lifting capacity will add to the current capacity at the Port of Broome.

 KMSB aims to have the new facility operational in early 2022 to capitalise on opportunities associated with new oil and gas projects such as the Browse development, as well as opening up new opportunities in the Kimberley agricultural and resources sectors.

-Construction and ongoing operation of the innovative facility is expected to help stimulate both economic and employment opportunities in the Kimberley region and add further capacity at the Port of Broome.
+Construction and ongoing operation of the facility is expected to help stimulate both economic and employment opportunities in the Kimberley region and add further capacity at the Port of Broome.

 KMSB is still required to complete environmental approvals, project and financial agreements and a final design and commissioning plan.